bushwickfc/backups/README.md

 The **pos** MySQL database is currently running on an AWS instance.
 To run the cronjob above, you'll need to provide values for the `$user` and `$password` arguments.

-### owners_db - WORK IN PROGRESS
+### owners_db

 The **owners_db** Postgres database is currently running on Heroku.
-Heroku periodically rotates DB credentials, and so the first part of the backup script retrieves those credentials from Heroku.
-In order to access the credentials via Heroku's platform API, the request will need to include an OAuth token associated with an account that has access to the database; thus, you'll need to provide a value for the `$oauth_token` argument.
+Heroku periodically rotates DB credentials, and so the first part of the backup script retrieves the latest configuration from Heroku and extracts the db connection string.
+In order to access the credentials via Heroku's platform API, the request will need to include an OAuth token associated with an account that has access to the database; thus, you'll need to provide a value for the `$oauth_token` argument in the cronjob.

 To generate an OAuth token via the Heroku CLI, see https://devcenter.heroku.com/articles/platform-api-quickstart